How to Win New Business by Playing to Your Strengths

 When I work with my clients we design business development programs that are built around their strengths, not in conflict with them.

 You can too.
-The first step is to identify your strengths profile–and you probably fit into one of these four: the Hunter, the Communicator, the Thinker or the Promoter.
+The first step is to identify your strengths profile–and you probably fit into one of these four: the Connector, the Communicator, the Thinker or the Promoter.

-Most agencies are not filled with natural-born Hunters.
+Most agencies are not filled with Connectors.
 That’s why when they try to sustain a new business strategy built around traditional sales activities like outbound prospecting, it usually fails.

 Communicators